The article was updated on 31 December, 2019 by Amicus.

-March 6, 2019 | AtoZ Markets - A British newspaper, the Daily Telegraph has published a report on February 28 alleging that it had seen documents proving that the executives of the digital bank Revolut had deliberately switched off an automated system designed to prevent suspicious transactions for a three-month period in 2018.
+06 March, 2019 | AtoZ Markets - A British newspaper has published a report on February 28 alleging that it had seen documents.
+Those were proving that the executives of the digital bank Revolut had deliberately switched off an automated system.
+It is designed to prevent suspicious transactions for a three-month period in 2018.

-In an attempt to set the record straight, CEO Nik Storonsky has stated that there's been some misleading information in the media relating to [the startup’s]compliance function.
+CEO Nik Storonsky has stated that there's been some misleading information in the media relating to [the startup’s]compliance function.
 According to him, Revolut had opted to revert to its previous AML systems after an upgrade failed to produce adequate security.

 “At no point during this time did we fail to meet our legal or regulatory requirements.
 We conducted a thorough review of all transactions that were processed during this time, which confirmed that there were no breaches.”

 Meanwhile, the company’s internal culture has also come under attack as a report has emerged that further taints the startup.
-According to Wired, the successful company, Valued at $1.7 billion has come at a huge cost to its staff.
+According to Wired, the successful company, valued at $1.7 billion, has come at a huge cost to its staff.

 Former employees have described a toxic environment of unpaid work, high staff turnover and no work-life balance.
-It also claims that the staff is compelled to carry out unpaid tasks and given unachievable targets.
+It also claims that the staff compelled to carry out unpaid tasks and given unachievable targets.

 Think we missed something?
 Let us know in the comments section below.